DCMLab/JazzHarmonyTreebank/readme.md

 # Lausanne Jazz Treebank

-This repo contains the iRealPro chord sequences including tree annotations.
+This is the annotation (working) branch of the Lausanne Jazz Treebank.